pinballmap/pbm-react/README.md

 Release dates are approximate, given that review times vary between the App Store and Play Store.

+### 5.2.28

+May 15, 2023

+- Bug fix: Fixed problem when sorting on the Saved screen.
+- Minor dark mode color tweaks.

 ### 5.2.27

 April 29, 2023